mastodon/documentation/content/en/methods/timelines.md

 #### Response
 ##### 200: OK

 Statuses with direct visibility, authored by you or mentioning you.
-Statuses are not grouped by conversation, but are simply returned in chronological order.
+Statuses are not grouped by conversation, but are returned in chronological order.

 ```json
 [